scuzzydude/asimov/asimov.md

 In this modern world, with the help of social networks, you can find people from all over the world who share your interests and fascinations, people who share your values.

-One day, when I'm really old, some kid who shares my fascination with science fiction, space exploration, Led Zeppelin, and the Houston Rockets will find me, because I'll be a fellow member of the scootage.
+One day, when I'm old, some kid who shares my fascination with science fiction, space exploration, Led Zeppelin, and the Houston Rockets will find me, because I'll be a fellow member of the scootage.
 We'll talk about the way things used to be and compare the genius of his day with the genius of mine.

 "Yo, old man, is Bonham what they called those big ass computers that used to fill an entire a room, back before Saint Jobs invented the Mac?
 Is that how they used to lay down a beat back in the day?"